 - A small portion of leftover dinner + chocolate

 - Snack tray with an assortment of whatever you have on hand - cheese, veggies, fruit, avocado, beans, etc. It can be a random hodgepodge and your child will love it!

-Here are some simple recipes you might be interested in making for your child and yourself!
+Here are some simple recipes you might be interested in making for your toddler and yourself!

-I truly hope this post was helpful!!
-Happy Snacking!! 😉
+I truly hope this is helpful!
+Happy sancking 😉